Stahly–Nissley–Kuhns Farm

-The Stahly–Nissley–Kuhns Farm is a historic farm located at Nappanee, Elkhart County, Indiana.
+The Stahly–Nissley–Kuhns Farm is a historic farm located at Nappanee, Indiana.
 Nappanee was established in 1874.
 The Farm is part of Amish Acres, which includes the old farmstead and additional structures brought in to show Amish life.

 The Kuhns farm includes the farmhouse, a bank barn, a windmill, a "grossdaadi haus," (grandfather house), an outhouse, a food drying house, a bake oven, a smokehouse, a root cellar, a hoghouse, and a garden plot.
 Associated with the farmstead is a cider mill, which was operated by the Kuhns family.
 The mill building was moved onto the property by the family around 1900.
 The mill is not a part of the historic area because it was moved onto the property.

 The garden plot is a site.
 The windmill and root cellar are structures, which were supportive of human activities.
 The windmill was used to generate power; the root cellar was related to food storage.

 Closely associated with the farmstead is a cider mill, which was operated by the Kuhns family.
 The mill building was moved onto the property by the family around the turn of the century.
 It has remained in the same location and has a high degree of integrity.
 It has not, however, been included in this nomination.
 The mill's physical relationship with the rest of the farmstead is diminished because of the buildings which have been moved onto the property.